Redundancy in Distributed Proofs: All Proof-Labeling Schemes Scale Linearly in Trees

 Conversely, let us suppose that the algorithm accepts a marking of the nodes.
 We prove that this marking is necessarily correct.
 We proceed by induction on the depth of the nodes.
 At the root, the verifier checks that $r$ is special as a border node, and it checks that the domain of $r$ is correctly marked.
 In particular, it checks that the nodes of depth $h$ that are not in its domain are properly marked as border nodes.
 So, the base of the induction holds.
 Now, assume that, for~$\alpha\geq 0$, all the domains whose border nodes stand at depth at most $\alpha h$ are properly marked.
 The fact that the border nodes at depth $\alpha h$ accept implies that all the nodes at depth $(\alpha+1) h$ that are not in the domain of the border nodes at depth $\alpha h$ are properly marked.
 These nodes verify their own domains, as well as all the domains down to depths $(\alpha+1) h$, are all correct.
 Since none of these nodes reject, it follows that all the domains whose border nodes stand at depth at most $(\alpha+1) h$ are properly marked.
 This completes the induction step, and hence the proof of the lemma. \end{proof}

-We are now ready to describe the distance-$t$ proof-labeling scheme.
-From the previous discussions, we can assume that the nodes are correctly marked as root, border, extra-border, and standard, with a consistent orientation of the edges towards the root.
+We are now ready to describe the radius-$t$ proof-labeling scheme for an arbitrary predicate.
+From Lemma~\ref{lem:check-marking} (and the paragraph above it that defines the decomposition), we can assume that the nodes are correctly marked as root, border, extra-border, and standard, with a consistent orientation of the edges towards the root.